This post may contain affiliate links. Please read our disclosure policy.

 Notes

-• Serve Over Rice: Stick to tradition with white rice, or switch things up by serving your gumbo over quinoa, brown rice, or red rice for a flavorful alternative.
+• Serve Over Rice: Stick with white rice or try quinoa, brown rice, or red rice for a different twist.

-• Make It Your Own: This recipe is a great starting point, but gumbo is meant to be personalized.
-Adjust the seafood, spice levels, or vegetables to create a dish that suits your taste.
+• Make It Your Own: Adjust the seafood, spice levels, or vegetables to suit your taste—gumbo is all about personal preference.

 Nutrition